-If you are wondering whether or not weddings start on time, then you are at the right place!
-Timing and punctuality are the two most important factors that hold utmost importance whilst planning and celebrating a wedding party.
-According to most wedding planners, the general rule of ethics, the ceremony should start at the mentioned time.
+If you are wondering whether or not weddings start on time, you are at the right place!
+Timing and punctuality are the two most important factors while planning and celebrating a wedding party.
+According to most wedding planners, the general rule of ethics is that the ceremony should start at the mentioned time.
 However, if by any means it cannot be created at the said time, we suggest you start it within 15 minutes immediately.
-Other features include having a cocktail hour, taking out time to capture stunning photo sessions of family portraits, family photos, bridal party photos, couple portraits, and of course, the most special First Look.
+Other features include having a cocktail hour, taking time to capture stunning photo sessions of family portraits, family photos, bridal party photos, couple portraits, and, of course, the most special First Look.

 If you are a guest, your punctuality and arrival before the start will naturally be of the essence; the rest is left to the couple and their flow of events.
 That being said, in this blog post, we will cover ALL the essential information – from the typical starting time of weddings, the most common reasons that make the ceremony time late, and how to avoid them and have an ideal time for everything with sample timeline to what to do if you are the wedding guest and running late to your best friend’s wedding.